Cosmological implications of a viable non-analytical f(R) model: Basic statements

-The most immediate generalization of the EH action is to deal with a function of the Ricci scalar $R$ analytical in the point $R=0$, so that its Taylor expansion holds \cite{cap}.
-This approach is equivalent to deal with a polynomial form of $f(R)$ \cite{large, stelle}, whose free parameters are available to fit the observed phenomena on different sectors of investigation.
-Despite the appealing profile of such a choice, it is extremely important to observe that it is not the most general case, since real (non-integer) exponents of $R$ are, in principle, on the same footing as the simplest case \cite{nonrat}.
+The most immediate generalization of the Einstein-Hilbert (EH) action deals with a function of the Ricci scalar $R$ analytical in the point $R=0$, thus its Taylor expansion holds \cite{cap,cap1}.
+This approach is equivalent to deal with a polynomial form of $f(R)$ \cite{large,large1,stelle}, whose free parameters are available to fit the observed phenomena on different sectors of investigation.
+Despite the appealing profile of such a choice, it is worth noting that it is not the most general case, since real (non-integer) exponents of $R$ are, in principle, on the same footing as the simplest case \cite{nonrat}.